Bum Bright: Connection to Texas A&M

 Bright was known for publicly supporting his alma mater, Texas A&M University, and its athletics programs.
 After the Texas A&M football team upset the University of Texas in 1967, he had one million matchboxes with the inscription "Tee Hee Hee: Texas A&M 10, Texas 7" printed and distributed throughout the state of Texas.

-He served as the chairman of Texas A&M University System Board of Regents from 1981 to 1985.
+He was the chairman of Texas A&M University System Board of Regents from 1981 to 1985.
 In 1991, Texas A&M named him a distinguished alumnus.
 A&M also presented him with the Sterling C. Evans medal in 2002.

 Bright donated an unrestricted contribution of $25 million to Texas A&M in 1997.
 In 2000, he donated another $5 million to support renovation of the school's football stadium, Kyle Field.
 Two buildings on Texas A&M's campus bear his name: the Bright Football Complex and the H. R. "Bum" Bright Building.